JGMartFern/webCrawler/README.md

 - **`controller/CrawlerController.kt`**: Configuration for our GET requests so they show what we want and how we want.
 - **`controller/CrawlerControllerTest.kt`**: Unit tests mocking some content and checking our use of the controller.

-## How It Works
-The service uses Jsoup to parse HTML, selecting and extracting the relevant data: number, title, points, and comments.

 ## Installation
 1. Clone the repository.
 2. Run `gradle build` to build the project.
 3. Run `gradle test` to execute the unit tests.
+4. With the project open, right click on WebCrawlerApplication.kt and click on Run to start the application.
+5. Once the application is running, you can use this url in your browser: http://localhost:8080/api/crawler/all.
+It will provide us the first 30 entries from https://news.ycombinator.com/
+6. Alternatively, we can use http://localhost:8080/api/crawler/filter/long-titles.
+It will filter all previous entries with more than five words in the title ordered by the number of comments first.
+7. As a third option, http://localhost:8080/api/crawler/filter/short-titles will filter all entries from the point 5 with less than or equal to five words in the title ordered by points.

+## How It Works
+The service uses Jsoup to parse HTML, selecting and extracting the relevant data: number, title, points, and comments.

 ## Future Improvements
 - Support for dynamic HTML using Selenium.